 - It is also the responsibility of all advertisers and physicians to ensure that health product advertisements comply with the requirements and regulations of the Food and Drug Act (F&DA) and the Controlled Drugs and Substances Act (CDSA).

 There are a variety of laws, rules, and government agencies that regulate healthcare marketing.

 - The Health Insurance Portability and Accountability Act (HIPAA) regulates how physicians and hospitals advertise and use customer information for marketing purposes.
-It also provides security provisions and data privacy to keep patients’ medical information safe.
-Mandated by the government, it requires organizations to adhere to various procedures that protect Protected Health Information (PHI).
+It also provides security provisions and data privacy to protect patients’ medical information.
+The government mandates that organizations adhere to various procedures that protect Protected Health Information (PHI).

 - The Food and Drug Administration (FDA) sets rules for prescription drugs and medical services.

 - The Federal Trade Commission (FTC) reviews ads for over-the-counter drugs and other products making health claims.

 - The Department of Agriculture has rules about which food products can claim to be light, fat-free, low in sodium, and so on.

 Advertising and Marketing Basics as Per the FTC

 Promotional activities by certain healthcare stakeholders such as hospitals, clinics, and other health systems often fall outside the purview of the FDA.
 They are subject to the general advertising rules and regulations the Federal Trade Commission (FTC) enforced.

 The Food and Drug Administration’s (FDA) regulatory control over the pharmaceutical industry dictates the list of warnings included in pharmaceutical advertisements, which typically account for two-thirds of healthcare marketing expenditure.